 Most domestic properties, owned or rented, have a Council Tax band.
 Your home has been allocated one of eight bands according to its market value at 1 April 1991.
 Your bill states which band applies to your home.

-- Surrey County Council's precept increased by 6% overall.
-This was made up of a 3% increase on the basic figure and a 3% increase for Adult Social Care.
+- Surrey County Council's precept increased by 3% overall.
+This is made up of a 1% increase on the basic figure and a 2% increase for adult social care.

 - Woking Borough Council's precept increased by 3%.

-- Office for the Police and Crime Commissioner
+- Office for the Police and Crime Commissioner's website

 Adult social care authorities

-The Secretary of State for Communities and Local Government has made an offer to adult social care authorities. (‘Adult social care authorities’ are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)
+The Secretary of State made an offer to adult social care authorities. (‘Adult social care authorities’ are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)